zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `AsyncFunctionBody :`
 > `FunctionBody_Await`

+So `FunctionBody_Await` means a function body where `await` is treated as a keyword.

-On the other hand, if we're inside a normal, non-async function, the relevant production is:
+On the other hand, if we're inside a non-async function, the relevant production is:

 > <code>FunctionDeclaration<sub>[Yield, Await, Default]</sub> :</code>
 > <code>function BindingIdentifier<sub>[?Yield, ?Await]</sub> ( FormalParameters<sub>[~Yield, ~Await]</sub> ) { FunctionBody<sub>[~Yield, ~Await]</sub> }</code>

 (`FunctionDeclaration` has another production, but it's not relevant for our code example.)

-To avoid combinatorial expansion, let's ignore the `Default` parameter which is not relevant for this particular production.
+To avoid combinatorial expansion, let's ignore the `Default` parameter which is not used in this particular production.

 The expanded form of the production is: